Azure/azure-powershell/src/Cdn/docs/New-AzCdnOriginGroupOverrideActionObject.md

 OriginGroupOverride
 ```

-Create an in-memory object for AzureCDN OriginGroupOverrideAction.
+Create an in-memory object for AzureCDN OriginGroupOverrideAction

 ## PARAMETERS